curtisblanchette/cbslider/README.md

 		speed: 2,
 		bgcolor: 'lightblue',
 		animation: 'slide',
-        easing: 'Circ.easeInOut' // Use any of the TweenMax Easing Properties });
+        easing: 'Circ.easeInOut' // Use any of the TweenMax Easing Propertie });

 });